hardik-malani/SwapShop/README.md

 # How we built it
 * **Frontend:** Frontend of SwapShop is responsible for providing users with an intuitive and interactive user interface to access the website features.

-* **Backend:** The backend of SwapShow handles the server-side operations and serves as the intermediary between the frontend and other external services.
+* **Backend:** The backend of SwapShop handles the server-side operations and serves as the intermediary between the frontend and other external services.
 It manages user authentication, handles data storage and retrieval and communication with other components.

   # Team Member
 * Hardik Malani